project-gemmi/gemmi/docs/analysis.rst

 Maximum common subgraph
 -----------------------

-In this example we use McGregor's algorithm implemented in the Boost Graph Library to find maximum common induced subgraph.
-We call the MCS searching function with option `only_connected_subgraphs=true`, which has obvious meaning and can be changed if needed.
+In this example, we use McGregor's algorithm, implemented in the Boost Graph Library, to identify the largest common induced subgraphs.
+To ensure connectivity, we set the option `only_connected_subgraphs=true`.

-To illustrate this example, we compare ligands AUD and LSA:
+To illustrate this example, we compare the ligands AUD and LSA:

 .. image:: img/aud_lsa.png
     :align: center
     :scale: 100

-The whole code is in :file:`examples/with_bgl.cpp`.
-The same file has also examples of using the BGL implementation of VF2 to check graph and subgraph isomorphisms.
+The complete code is in :file:`examples/with_bgl.cpp`.
+This file also contains examples of using the BGL's VF2 implementation for checking graph and subgraph isomorphisms.

 .. literalinclude:: ../examples/with_bgl.cpp